 IT and data professionals need to build out the physical infrastructure for moving data from different sources and between multiple applications.
-They also need to meet requirements for performance, scalability, timeliness, security and governance.
+They also need to meet requirements for performance, scalability, timeliness, security and data governance.
 In addition, implementation costs must be considered upfront, as they can quickly spiral out of control.

-Perhaps most importantly, enterprises need to figure out how and why big data matters in the first place.
+Perhaps most importantly, enterprises need to figure out how and why big data matters to their business in the first place.

-"One of the greatest challenges around big data projects comes down to successfully applying the insights captured," said Bill Szybillo, business intelligence manager at VAI, an ERP solutions provider.
+"One of the greatest challenges around big data projects comes down to successfully applying the insights captured," said Bill Szybillo, business intelligence manager at ERP software provider VAI.

-Today, many applications and systems are capturing data, he explained, but organizations are struggling to understand what is valuable, and from there, to apply those insights in an impactful way.
+Many applications and systems capture data, he explained, but organizations often struggle to understand what is valuable and, from there, to apply those insights in an impactful way.